awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 If you created a CNAME resource record set, either with Route 53 or with another DNS service, you don't need to make any changes\.
 A CNAME record will route traffic to your distribution regardless of the IP address format of the viewer request\.

 If you enable IPv6 and CloudFront access logs, the `c-ip` column will include values in IPv4 and IPv6 format\.
-For more information, see [Access Logs](AccessLogs.md)\.
+For more information, see [Configuring and Using Access Logs](AccessLogs.md)\.

 **Note**
 To maintain high customer availability, CloudFront will respond to viewer requests by using IPv4 if our data suggests that IPv4 will provide a better user experience\.
 To find out what percentage of requests CloudFront is serving over IPv6, enable CloudFront logging for your distribution and parse the `c-ip` column, which contains the IP address of the viewer that made the request\.
 This percentage should grow over time, but it will remain a minority of traffic as IPv6 is not yet supported by all viewer networks globally\.
 Some viewer networks have excellent IPv6 support, but others don't support IPv6 at all\. \(A viewer network is analogous to your home internet or wireless carrier\.\)